TrippingLettuce/ChatGPT-Generated-Articles-to-WordPress/README.md

-All featured IMG plugins either have a pay wall or outdated the best way to fix this is FTP Using the php script below and following the steps from gavickPro you can insert this fucntion in a wordPress theme. https://www.gavick.com/blog/wordpress-automatically-set-post-featured-image
+All featured IMG plugins either have a pay wall or outdated the best way to fix this is FTP Using the php script below and following the steps from gavickPro you can insert this fucntion in a wordPress theme. https://www.gavick.com/blog/wordpress-automatically-set-post-featured-image *It can possibly break your website use test site or child site to test*

 ```php
 function wpsites_auto_set_featured_image() {